Monster Dog: Production

-For the cast, Fragasso had Alice Cooper, an American musician noted for his relation to horror and macabre imagery.
-Cooper spoke about the film in an interview with The Georgia Straight newspaper in 1986, stating that he wanted to do a cheap and sleazy film, stating "They told me it would never get released in the movie houses, and I said, 'Great.
-It should just be one of those movies you can rent at the video place.'
-And they said that's what it would be, so I did it ...
-I got a lot of money for it [laughs].
+Cooper is an American musician noted for his use of horror and macabre imagery.
+In an interview several months after the film's initial video release, he said that he had selected Monster Dog from numerous scripts submitted to him because "I didn't want to do a heavy-budget movie.
+If I do one of these I want to make sure it's sleazy.
+I want it to be really cheap."
+He added, laughing, "I got a lot of money for it.
 I think I was the biggest part of the budget."
+He deliberately chose a direct-to-video feature.
+In 2012, he noted that he had agreed to do the film soon after completing treatment for alcoholism, "and I really wanted to see if I could work sober."
+He thought that the responsibilities of being a lead actor in a movie would be "a real good test".

-He discussed the film again in 2009 that he took the film right after leaving rehab for his alcoholism to "see if [he] could work sober".
-Aured spoke positively about working with Cooper, stating that Cooper only gave them two demands: a supply of cold Coca-Cola and a VCR in his room so he could watch old Western films.
-Aured also stated that Cooper took weekends off from shooting to play golf.
-Actress Victoria Vera later recalled the film was "wretched and unpleasant, but I had a tremendous time together with Alice; he is a very fabulous and funny person."
-Fragasso also remembered Cooper fondly, saying "I developed a good working relationship with Cooper ... [he] has a passion for horror movies, and every night we would watch them together as if we were little boys!"
+Line producer Carlos Aured spoke positively of Cooper, who he said had only two requests: a supply of cold Coca-Cola, and a VCR in his room so he could watch old Westerns.
+During filming, Cooper took weekends off to play golf, according to Aured.
+Vera would recall the film as "wretched and unpleasant, but I had a tremendous time together with Alice; he is a very fabulous and funny person."
+Fragasso also remembered Cooper fondly, saying, "I developed a good working relationship with Cooper ... [he] has a passion for horror movies, and every night we would watch them together as if we were little boys!"